Tabitha Stoecker: Life and career

-Stoecker represented Great Britain at the IBSF World Championships in 2024 and won a silver medal in the mixed team event, along with Matt Weston.
-She again competed at the IBSF World Championships in 2025 and won a silver medal in the mixed team event, along with Weston, finishing a tenth of a second behind gold medal winners Mystique Ro and Austin Florian.
+In the 2024–25 World Cup, Stoecker and Marcus Wyatt won the mixed team race in Altenberg.
+In March 2025, she competed at the IBSF World Championships in Lake Placid.
+Stoecker placed eighth in the women's race, but secured a silver medal partnering Weston in the mixed team event; they finished a tenth of a second behind USA's gold-medal winners Mystique Ro and Austin Florian.